aurora-is-near/aurora-cli-rs/README.md

 nearup run localnet --home /tmp/localnet
 ```

-After that we need to prepare an account and create a file with private key for the Aurora EVM and .
+After that we need to prepare an account and create a file with private key for the Aurora EVM.

 ```shell
 aurora-cli --near-key-path /tmp/localnet/node0/validator_key.json create-account \